-For cause: If someone is evidencing behaviour or impaired work performance evidencing alcohol use or consumption the Line Manager/Supervisor will complete the Alcohol and/or Drugs section questionnaire.
+Testing: Alcohol will be tested by using a handheld breathalyser.
+The Breathalyser would be use or consumption the Line Manager/Supervisor will complete the Alcohol and/or Drugs section questionnaire.
 The Alcohol Testing Decision tree will then be followed, and the subsequent decision tree on a positive test (blood alcohol above 0.00) will then be followed.